 - Knowing when I was about to make a mistake before I made it

-The entire thing cost under $100 to build and deploy.
-API calls to generate itineraries cost pennies.
+Total cost to build and deploy: under $100.
+API calls to generate itineraries run fractions of a cent each.
 Hosting on Vercel is free.
-The custom domain was $80.
+The domain was $80.

-Compare that to what it would have cost me to hire a developer to build this fifteen years ago.
-Or last year, honestly.
+Compare that to what it would have cost to hire a developer fifteen years ago.
+Or last year.

 What this actually means